michaelxie1/Language-Converter/README.md

 3. Load the Chrome extension

-Open chrome://extensions/
+- Open chrome://extensions/

-Enable Developer mode
+- Enable Developer mode

-Click Load unpacked
+- Click Load unpacked

-Select the youtube-auto-translate-extension folder
+- Select the **youtube-auto-translate-extension** folder

 4. Try it out

-Open a YouTube video with captions enabled
+- Open a YouTube video with captions enabled

-Select translation direction (English ⇄ Spanish) from the popup
+- Select translation direction (English ⇄ Spanish) from the popup

-Watch captions auto-translate
+- Watch captions auto-translate

-Notes on Security
+**Notes on Security**:

-The Google API key in server.mjs is .gitignore’d and not pushed to GitHub.
+- The Google API key in server.mjs is .gitignore’d and not pushed to GitHub.

-Future versions should migrate API keys to a .env file and use environment variables.
+- Future versions should migrate API keys to a .env file and use environment variables.

-Roadmap
+## **Roadmap**

- Add support for more languages
+- Add support for more languages

- Improve caption update speed
+- Improve caption update speed

- Better error handling and user feedback
+- Better error handling and user feedback

- Package for the Chrome Web Store
+- Package for the Chrome Web Store

 License
 MIT License – feel free to use, modify, and share.